 Swap Public IPs

-The easiest way to pass Public IP from primary-env (i.e. the one your custom domain is attached to) to Traffic Distributor is using of the corresponding External Addresses Swap functionality, available through Jelastic CLI.
+The easiest way to pass public IP from primary-env (i.e. the one your custom domain is attached to) to Traffic Distributor is by using the corresponding External Addresses Swap functionality, available through Jelastic API and CLI.

-It allows to perform the required configurations in a single command, sparing you from the manual A Record reconfiguration.
-However, if you prefer to work via GUI, this operation can also be accomplished with a manual change of Public IP address your domain points to.
-For that:
+It allows performing the required configurations in a single command, sparing you from the manual A Record reconfiguration.

-1. Ensure that NGINX balancer instance in your Traffic Distributor environment has external IP address attached and get its value through the dashboard.
+1. Ensure that the NGINX balancer instance in your Traffic Distributor environment has an external IP address attached.
+Copy its value from the dashboard.

-2. Then, re-configure your A record via DNS manager, so that it leads to this new IP address.
+2. Then, access your DNS manager and re-configure your A record so that it points to this new IP address.

 - Do not forget to recheck your application configurations for the hardcoded IP-dependent settings and adjust them accordingly.

-3. After the application entrypoint address is changed, you can detach Public IP from the initial primary-env (if it is no more required for direct access) and do not pay for the unused option.
+3. After the application entrypoint address is changed, you can detach public IP from the initial primary-env (if no longer required for direct access) so that you do not pay for the unused option.

 That’s it!
-Now all incoming traffic for your custom domain will be processed by Jelastic Traffic Distributor solution, which, in its turn, will route it according to the set traffic ratio between application backends.
+Now, all incoming traffic for your custom domain will be processed by the Jelastic Traffic Distributor solution, which, in its turn, will route it according to the set traffic ratio between application backends.